 Space Travel: Billionaires First

-It was always only a matter of time before private companies got in on the space race.
-Taking over from NASA and other government entities as intrepid explorers of beyond our atmosphere, some pretty prominent voices have spoken up recently about conquering the cosmos.
-Amazon’s Jeff Bezos, Virgin’s Richard Branson, and, perhaps most notably, Elon Musk and his SpaceX program, have made rockets landing on Mars painted with a corporate logo an increasingly imminent reality.
+It was always only a matter of time before private companies joined the space race.
+As NASA and other government entities have grappled with limited funding and shifting priorities, private enterprises have risen to fill the void, becoming intrepid explorers of beyond our atmosphere.
+Some pretty prominent voices have spoken up recently about conquering the cosmos: Amazon’s Jeff Bezos, Virgin’s Richard Branson, and perhaps most notably, Elon Musk and his SpaceX program, which have made rockets landing on Mars painted with corporate logos seem like an increasingly imminent reality.

 • The exploration and use of outer space shall be carried on for the benefit and in the interests of all mankind